 Students also used this emergent reader to read about the life cycle of a pumpkin as well as color the pictures appropriately.
 Students could then put these in their book baskets to practice reading later on.

 Of course we had to have some pumpkin themed literacy and math centers!
-This Pumpkin Pie CVC Matching game helped my students practice reading CVC words and matching them to the correct picture.
+This Pumpkin Pie matching game helped my students practice reading CVC words and matching them to the correct picture.
 Some students simply matched the cards, while others turned it into a memory game.

 You can also have students record the words that they found using this worksheet.